-Carefully observe the file naming conventions required by www.Grants.gov.
+Carefully observe the file naming conventions required by Grants.gov.
 Limit file names to 50 characters (characters and spaces).
 Special fonts and characters of Native American languages should not be used to name files or other uploaded documents of the application.
-Special characters that are allowed under Grants.gov's naming conventions, and are accommodated by ACF's systems, are listed in the instructions available in the Download Application Package at Grants.gov.
-Please also see www.grants.gov/web/grants/applicants/submitting-utf-8-special-characters.html.
+Please see www.grants.gov/web/grants/applicants/submitting-utf-8-special-characters.html.
 File names that exceed 50 characters and spaces, and/or use special characters other than those accepted by Grants.gov, will not be accepted by Grants.gov.
 Those applications will not be received by ACF.
 Failure to follow the file naming conventions will cause a validation error when the application is submitted on Grants.gov.
 If rejected, the file name should be corrected by the applicant and resubmitted to Grants.gov prior to the application submission deadline.